jhui/jhui.github.io/_posts/2017-01-15-Machine-learning-PCA.markdown

 \end{split}
 $$

-To solve $$W$$, we can use
+One of the method to solve PCA is to use Gradient descent to optimize the trainable parameters $$W$$ and $$Z$$ with the cost function above.

-* Singular value decomposition (SVD) - non-iterative approach
+#### Alternating minimization:

-* Alternating minimization:
+We can find PCA using the Alternating minimization:

 * Optimize ‘W’ with ‘Z’ fixed
 * Optimize ‘Z’ with ‘W’ fixed
 * Keep repeating

 $$
 \begin{split}